 What does the Declaration mean for St. Michael’s?

 Each of the four areas in the Declaration include specific commitments that we are making as a faith community.
-In essence, the Declaration is our road map for the next three years The IWC team will hold a retreat in mid-June to develop an action plan that addresses the four areas and the commitments therein.
-But how we live into truly becoming an IWC depends on all of us at St. Michael’s.
+In essence, the Declaration is our road map for the next three years.
+How we live into truly becoming an IWC depends on all of us at St. Michael’s.
 We hope each of you will feel called to join us in deepening connections, learning more, advocating for justice and supporting immigrants and their families in our community.

-Thank you to all who participated in the conversations and discussions over the past year.
+Thank you to all who participated in the conversations and discussions pertaining to this issue.
 We feel truly blessed to have had so many members of the congregation involved in the process of developing the IWC Declaration.
 If you are interested in becoming active in this ministry, or being part of the IWC team, please contact Bev Hoeffer, email@example.com or any member of the IWC team.